NomakCooper/collection/nomakcooper/collection/docs/open_xl.md

-# open_excel Module
+# open_xl Module

-The **open_excel** module allows you to read from and update Excel (.xlsx) files using the [openpyxl](https://openpyxl.readthedocs.io/) Python library.
+The **open_xl** module allows you to read from and update Excel (.xlsx) files using the [openpyxl](https://openpyxl.readthedocs.io/) Python library.
 It supports various operations on Excel workbooks such as reading an entire workbook (or a specific worksheet), writing updates to cells, appending new rows, or inserting rows with custom cell styling.
 This module supports only `.xlsx` and `.xlsm` files.

 > **Note:** This module requires the `openpyxl` Python library to be installed.